Enabling or disabling critical mode in Lync Server 2013 to block or allow IM and web conferencing sessions if Archiving fails

 You initially set up Archiving configurations when you deploy Archiving, but you can change, add, and delete configurations after deployment.
-For details about how Archiving configurations are implemented, including which options you can specify and the hierarchy of Archiving configurations, see How Archiving Works in the Planning documentation, Deployment documentation, or Operations documentation.
+For details about how Archiving configurations are implemented, including which options you can specify and the hierarchy of Archiving configurations, see How Archiving works in Lync Server 2013 in the Planning documentation, Deployment documentation, or Operations documentation.

 If you decide after you deploy Archiving that you want to use Exchange Server integration to store archiving data and files on Exchange 2013 servers and all your users are homed on your Exchange 2013 servers, you should remove the SQL Server database configuration from your topology.
 You must use Topology Builder to do this.
-For details, see Changing Archiving Database Options in the Operations documentation.
+For details, see Changing Archiving database options in Lync Server 2013 in the Operations documentation.